mosaicml/docs/source/mcli/getting_started/index.md

   2. **Reserved Cluster:** Reserved clusters are dedicated 24x7 to a single customer and fully managed by Databricks.

 ### What are Runs?
 Runs are model training jobs.
 When you submit a run, the Databricks Mosaic AI Training Platform will request resources from the cluster.
-The status of a run can be managed through MCLI, including creation, following, getting, and stopping the run.
+The status of a run can be managed through MCLI or the Python SDK, including creation, following, getting, and stopping the run.

 #### What is the Run Lifecycle?
 | Run Status  | Details                                                                                                                                                                                                |